+Table 13

-Table 13 Relationship Between Costs and the Proposed Increase
+Relationship Between Costs and the Proposed Increase

+Remaining

+Proposed

+Costs Tax

+Increment

-Costs Remaining Increase Proposed
+Increase

-Amount of Proposed Increase \$44,600,000
+Amount of Proposed Tax Increment \$44,600,000

+Increase \$44,000,000

 Mandated Expenses

 Pass-Through Payments \$5,837,710

-County Admin Fee \$ 978,630
+County Admin Fee \$978,630

-Housing Set-Aside \$9,786,301
+Housing Set-Aside1 \$9,786,301

-Total Mandated Expenses \$16,602,640 \$27,997,360
+Total Mandated Expenses \$16,602,641 27,997,359

 PCDC Expenses

-Operations \$1,616,443
+Operations2 \$1,616,443

-Economic Development \$11,000,000 \$15,380,917

-Community Development
+Community Development and

+Economic Development3 \$11,000,000

-Public Facilities \$2,500,000
+Community Facilities4 \$2,500,000

-Roadway Improvements \$5,000,000

-Infrastructure Improvements \$5,000,000
+Infrastructure Improvements5 \$10,000,000

-Land Acquisition \$5,000,000
+Land Acquisitions6 \$5,000,000

-Total PCDC Expenses \$17,500,000 (\$2,119,083)
+Total PCDC Expenses \$30,116,443 (\$2,119,084)

+1 Includes residential rehabilitation, and the increase, preservation, and improvement of low- and

+moderate-income housing (see specifics in Chapter 11.0)

-1 PCDC administrative expenses at 5% total tax increment receipts
+2 PCDC administrative expenses at 5% total tax increment receipts

-2 Includes non-infrastructure programs, such as business improvements, attraction, etc.
+3 Includes business rehabilitation, attraction, etc. (see specifics in Chapter 11.0)

-3 Includes capital and facilities and improvements

-4 Includes parks, libraries, work centers, etc.
+4 Includes parks, libraries, work centers, etc. (see specifics in Chapter 11.0)

-5 Includes street reconstruction and streetscape improvements on arterials serving the Project Area

-6 Includes improvements to sewer, water, drainage, and other facilities
+5 Includes street reconstruction, streetscape improvements, sewer, water, drainage, and other

+facilities (see specifics in Chapter 11.0)

-7 Acquisition of parcels as necessary for lot consolidation
+6 Acquisition of parcels as necessary for lot consolidation

 The relationship between the costs to complete the projects and the need to increase the limit on tax increments allocated to the PCDC from the Project Area is direct and immediate.
 It is vital that the PCDC be able to increase its existing tax increment limitation in order to complete the projects and programs identified.
-In addition, the PCDC could propose a higher limit to ensure funding for the improvements that are needed.
-However, tax increment financing through redevelopment cannot be expected to pay for every improvement.
+In addition, the PCDC could propose a higher tax increment limit to ensure funding for the improvements that are needed.

+However, tax increment financing cannot be expected to pay for every improvement.
 Thus, the proposed increase is modest and realistic for the work that is necessary.